csdms/bmi/docs/source/bmi.control_funcs.rst

   a string -- a basic type in these languages.
 * In C and Fortran, an integer status code indicating success (zero) or failure (nonzero) is returned.
 In C++, Java, and Python, an exception is raised on failure.
+* When a model runs across multiple MPI threads, the `parallel_initialize` should be called first to make sure that the model can communicate with the other MPI threads on which it runs.

 [:ref:`control_funcs` | :ref:`basic_model_interface`]